-In the general panel of a rule set, version numbers are shown in the right column.
+In the general panel of a rule set, version numbers are shown in the path of the rule set at the top of the page, and in the right column.
 The last version deployed in your environment appears in blue.
 The version you are currently working on appears in green, or yellow if it is in edit mode.

-After a rule set is deployed in your environment, the version number automatically increments whenever you modify it again, which means that you are working on a new version.
+After a policy is deployed in your environment, the version number automatically increments whenever you modify it again, which means that you are working on a new version.

-For every version of a rule set, as long as you do not deploy a new configuration or manually create a new version, changes that you make and save become sub-versions of the same rule set version.
-Click on a sub-version to go back to it at any time.
+For the latest version of the rule set, successive changes are considered revisions of the same version of the policy.
+Click on a revision to go back to it at any time.

-The icon indicates the version you are currently working on.
+The 💽 icon indicates the version you are currently working on.